ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 Once you've run your "Hello World!" program, you are ready to move on to the next step.

+BTW, if you are familiar with Python 2, you may note that the syntax of the print command has changed in Python 3.
+This is a little confusing, but it is good to know that there are some key differences between Python 2 and Python 3.
+We will be using Python 3 in SPIS this year.

 ## Step 5:  Accept invitation to UCSD-CSE-SPIS-2017 github organization

-By now, the mentors/instructors should have inivited you to the UCSD-CSE-SPIS-2017 github organization.
+By now, the mentors/instructors should have invited you to the UCSD-CSE-SPIS-2017 github organization.

 You should find an place where you can accept this invitation if you click on this link and look near the top of the page: